-For example, if you are into a restaurant business you can provide BOGO promotions on your customer’s anniversaries and birthdays or as an auto insurance firm might offer discounted rates to ensure lower renewal rates after three or five years of safe driving.
+For example, if you are into a restaurant business or run a ghost kitchen you can provide BOGO promotions on your customer’s anniversaries and birthdays, or an auto insurance firm might offer discounted rates to ensure lower renewal rates after three or five years of safe driving.

 These are not only great ways to stay on top of your customer’s mind, but it even shows that you care about your clients and customers and are ready to invest in their success and for continuing business with your brand.

 • New Product and Service Announcements

 Ambitious startups and small businesses area always diversify and add new products and services to their existing pipeline, since these sort of innovations proves that these companies are serious about improving their business and are ready to provide their customers the best possible goods and services.

 Therefore whenever your company rolls out any new lunch, ensure that your existing customers are the first in the list to know about your successes.

 Hence consider offering them discounts or free trials for early adopters of your new offerings even before you sell them in the marketplace.